Early Years Foundation Stage (EYFS) Curriculum

 Intent, Implementation and Impact

-At Greatfield Park we believe that a child’s time in the early years is critical to their development throughout school and later life.
+At Greatfield Park, we believe that a child’s time in the early years is critical to their development throughout school and later life.
+We value all learning experiences offered in school and at home, working in partnership with parents and carers to provide the best possible opportunities, ensuring each individual child reaches their full potential.

 We follow the EYFS framework, which is a statutory framework that sets the standards that all early years’ providers must meet to ensure that children learn and develop well, are kept healthy and safe and have the knowledge and skills they need to start school.